canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 situations and tests that do need to be more on the complex side, this is why the ``bin/`` vs ``commands:`` separation came to be.
-One important thing to consider though, is that with the complexity we are introducing, we are also creating a future burthen for whoever will have to maintain our test.
+One important thing to consider though, is that with the complexity we are introducing, we are also creating a future burden for whoever will have to maintain our test.
 For this reason we highly encourage you (and straight up require if you want to contribute to the main Checkbox repository), to write unit tests for your scripts.